The Organized Pantry

 What’s wrong with cleaning your paintbrushes with turpentine, paint thinner or mineral spirits?

 The main problem is the smell.
-In fact, none of these products should be used in a room that is not well ventilated.
+In fact, none of these products should be used in a room that is not well-ventilated.
 That’s especially true if you use them every day because they can be really harmful to your health over the long term.

 It also is worth knowing that these harsh chemicals are really hard on your brushes.
 The bristles are pretty delicate, and they will break down more quickly when they are regularly exposed to these chemicals.